InteropIO/finsemble-notifications/README.md

 notification in storage since that notification's last updated time.

 _**Note:** Notifications are not actively purged.
-Rather, as a new notification comes in, the collection is evaluated for notifications to purge from storage_
+Rather, as a new notification comes in, the collection is evaluated for notifications to purge from storage._

 ```
 {